jgm/pandoc/man/man1/pandoc.1.md

-read markdown and (subsets of) Textile, reStructuredText, HTML, and LaTeX, and it can write plain text, markdown, reStructuredText, HTML, LaTeX, ConTeXt, Texinfo, groff man, MediaWiki markup, Textile, RTF, OpenDocument XML, ODT, DocBook XML, EPUB, and Slidy or S5 HTML slide shows.
+read markdown and (subsets of) Textile, reStructuredText, HTML, and LaTeX, and it can write plain text, markdown, reStructuredText, HTML, LaTeX, ConTeXt, Texinfo, groff man, MediaWiki markup, Textile, RTF, OpenDocument XML, ODT, DocBook XML, EPUB, Emacs Org-Mode, and Slidy or S5 HTML slide shows.

 If no *input-file* is specified, input is read from *stdin*.
 Otherwise, the *input-files* are concatenated (with a blank